 When it comes to Star Wars pinball machines, there are a lot of options to choose from.
-Whether you're looking for a physical machine to add to your game room, or a digital table to play on your computer or console, there's definitely something out there for you.
+Whether you're looking for a physical machine to add to your game room, or a digital table to play on your computer or video game console, there's definitely something out there for you.
 In this blog post, we'll take a look at some of the best Star Wars pinball machines available on the market today.
 We'll cover tables from Stern, Data East, Sega, Sonic and Williams, as well as digital tables from PinballFX and Arcade1up.
 So without further ado, let's get started!

 The Enduring Popularity of Star Wars